WBEN (AM): 1920s

 WBEN has traditionally traced its history to September 8, 1930, the date when it made its first broadcast using the call sign WBEN.
 However, Federal Communications Commission (FCC) records list the station's first license date as September 22, 1922, tracing WBEN's origin to an earlier license, with the sequentially assigned callsign WMAK, that was issued to Norton Laboratories in Lockport, New York.
 The station initially used the facility built by the Norton Laboratories organization from Boston as part of an experiment to send amplitude modulated (AM) voice transmissions between Niagara Falls, New York, and Cambridge, Massachusetts.

-WMAK was a charter member of the Columbia Broadcasting System (CBS) radio network, being one of the 16 stations that aired the first CBS network program on September 18, 1927.
-In 1928, WMAK joined with General Electric's WGY in Schenectady to demonstrate television technology.
+WMAK was a charter member of the Columbia Broadcasting System (CBS), being one of the 16 stations that aired the first CBS Radio Network program on September 18, 1927.
+(Note: The other stations were WOR (Newark); WADC (Akron); WAIU (Columbus); WCAO (Baltimore); WCAU (Philadelphia); WEAN (Providence); WGHP (Detroit); WJAS (Pittsburgh); WKRC (Cincinnati); WFBL (Syracuse); WMAQ (Chicago); WNAC (Boston); WOWO (Fort Wayne); KMOX (Saint Louis); and KOIL (Council Bluffs).)
+In 1928, WMAK joined with General Electric (GE), owner of WGY in Schenectady, to demonstrate television technology.
 A mechanical scan system with only 30 lines of vertical resolution, it was crude compared to later electronic standards such as the 525-line NTSC analog system and subsequent 1080-line high definition digital television.
 But the effort was historic because GE's experimental facility was the first American television station with a regular broadcast schedule, as well as the forerunner of the current Capital District CBS-TV affiliate WRGB.
 The comedy duo of Stoopnagle and Budd began their careers at WMAK in 1930.

 When WMAK was launched in 1922, it initially operated on the standard "entertainment" wavelength of 360 meters (833 kHz).
 In mid-1924 the station was reassigned to 1100 kHz and at the end of the year was shifted again, to 1130 kHz.
 In late 1927 the transmitter site was changed to Tonawanda, followed a few months later to Shawnee Road in Martinsville.
 In mid-1927 the station moved to 550 kHz.

 Effective November 11, 1928, WMAK was reassigned to 900 kHz, with 750 watts of power, now with a timeshare partner, WFBL in Syracuse, as a result of the Federal Radio Commission's (FRC) General Order 40, which implemented a major realignment of American AM radio.
 (At this time, WMAK's previous frequency of 550 kHz was assigned to WGR).
 WMAK was unhappy with this new assignment because the reduced hours limited its ability to carry CBS network programming.
 WFBL was also unhappy, even though it was also issued an unusual second authorization for unlimited use of 1490 kHz to test "synchronized" transmissions.
 In practice, WFBL preferred the 900 kHz assignment and only broadcast on 1490 kHz during times when, under the timesharing agreement, 900 kHz was in use by WMAK.